In the UK the brewing and distilling sectors support thousands of jobs in production and engineering.

 In distilling, after fermentation the product is distilled and then stored and matured in oak barrels.

-To brew on the scale required and to maintain the consistent high quality demanded in the thousands of pubs, bars, clubs and retail outlets, the talents of skilled brewers and engineers are essential.
-Britain has some of the world's most discerning drinkers and to them the pint must be exactly right.
+To brew and distil on the scale required and to maintain the consistent high quality demanded in the thousands of pubs, bars, clubs and retail outlets, the talents of skilled brewers, distillers and

-There are also many more general career opportunities in the brewing business, where technicial experience can be of real value.
-These will be found in distribution, sales and marketing and IT.
+The sectors require a mix of employees with skills covering botany, bio chemistry, electrical engineering, mechanical engineering, chemical engineering, IT and other disciplines.
+There are also many more general career opportunities in the brewing and distilling business, where technical experience can be of real value.
+These will be found in distribution, sales and marketing, and IT.

-Brewing is practised around the world and it is worth remembering that similar career opportunities can frequently be found for those prepared to work overseas.
+Brewing and distilling are practised around the world and it is worth remembering that similar career opportunities can frequently be found for those prepared to work overseas.
 Similarly the distilling industry offers careers in a parallel discipline.

 To view our full careers guide, click on the download below.